jesselicyber/cybersecurity-portfolio/home-labs/group-policy-management.md

 ## References

 This lab was completed while learning from the Group Policy tutorial by East Charmer.
-The environment was built, configured, documented, and validated independently using VMWorkstation Pro, Windows Server 2022, and Windows 10.
+The environment was built, configured, documented, and validated independently using VMware Workstation Pro, Windows Server 2022, and Windows 10.